NC’s Special Competition was a novelty-Dr. Amoah

 Meanwhile, Congress of GFA has voted unanimously to adopt the proposed new statutes presented before it by the Normalisation Committee of the Ghana Football Association.

-present voted to unanimously adopt the revised statutes.
+The 155 members present voted to unanimously adopt the revised statutes.

 The adoption of the revised statutes paves the way for elections to be conducted to elect a new president for the Association, as well as a new board.